 - They pay their employees the prevailing minimum wage

-- They comply to the Act if their turnover is over £36m and provide the URL
+- They comply with the Act if their turnover is over £36m and provide the URL

-Redcentric have a dedicated procurement team who manage all their suppliers, they undertake regular training so that they understand the signs of modern slavery and what to do if they suspect that it is taking place within our supply chain.
+Redcentric has a dedicated procurement team who manage all the Company’s suppliers and undertake regular training so that they understand the signs of modern slavery and what to do if they suspect that it is taking place within the Company’s supply chain.

-Redcentric will also take further steps to engage with its current suppliers to make sure they comply too the Modern Slavery Act 2015 to minimise any potential risks.
+Redcentric will also take further steps to engage with its current suppliers to make sure they comply with the Modern Slavery Act 2015 to minimise any potential risks.

 This statement is made pursuant to section 54 of the Modern Slavery Act 2015 and has been approved by the Board of Directors of the Company on 26 July 2019.
 It constitutes the Redcentric group of companies’ slavery and human trafficking statement for the financial year ending 31st March 2019, which for the purposes of this statement includes Redcentric plc and Redcentric Solutions Limited.